Quafadas/dedav4s/rawDocs/Explanation/examples.md

 ```scala mdoc:vegaplot
 viz.vega.plots.LineChartLite(List(viz.Utils.fixDefaultDataUrl))
 ```
-As we've changed the home of the chart (which no longer is on the vega lite examples homepage), we also need to adapt it's data url to point to the right place, otherwise the chart will be blank, which is the list of Modifiers.
+As we've changed the home of the chart (which no longer is on the vega lite examples homepage), we also need to adapt it's data url to point to the right place, else data loading will fail.
+It's not a bad excercise to allow that failure.

 This is our hint on how we're going to manage minor modifications to plots.

 Here, we have the line chart example from vega lite. ```viz.vega.plots.xxx``` contains _all_ the examples on the vega, and vega-lite websites. vega-lite charts have "lite" appended.